2021-09-18: Pascal: Marche

 The work is set for piano, but there is a good chance that this composition was intended to be performed in a light orchestra show with additional attractions - like the ones Jan Broekhuis was staging.

-This composition remains unpublished so far and there I am delighted to present the score here for information purposes with the kind permission of the daughter of Carlo Loebnitz.
+This composition remains unpublished so far and there I am delighted to present the score here for information purposes (as well as the photo) with the kind permission of the daughter of Carlo Loebnitz.